How Much Does It Cost to Refinish Hardwood Floors in 2025?

 Screening or Buffing

-You can take a different route with slightly worn floorboards by cutting out the sanding and staining process.
-Screening (also called buffing) uses a thinner sanding disk to remove the thin topcoat of your floors without affecting the wood below.
+With slightly worn floorboards, you may be able to cut out the sanding and staining process.
+Instead, screening (also called buffing) uses a thinner sanding disk to remove the thin topcoat of your floors without affecting the wood below.
 For this step, you’ll pay between $1 and $2.50 per square foot

 Polishing

 Polishing hardwood keeps your floors looking new between coats and refinishes.
-If you take the job on yourself—which is very doable—expect to pay between $20 and $50 per gallon for hardwood floor polish, about $20 for the sponge mop to spread the polish, and between $15 and $30 for the microfiber mop to finish it off.
+If you take the job on yourself, expect to pay between $20 and $50 per gallon for hardwood floor polish, about $20 for the sponge mop, and between $15 and $30 for the microfiber mop to finish it off.

 If your hardwood floors look worse for wear, it may be time to refinish them.
-Here are the signs to look out for when deciding whether to refinish your hardwood floors:
+Signs to look out for when deciding whether to refinish your hardwood floors include:

 • Visible scratches